devbit-showcases/linux-challenges-desmetelise/BashShellScripting.md

 ## Challenge 1: RPi Setup Script

-**Create a bash script that takes care of the full SSH setup of your Raspberry Pi.
-Fetch your public keys from Github using curl or a similar tool.**
+**This is a bash script that takes care of the full SSH setup of your Raspberry Pi.
+It fetches your public keys from Github using curl.**

 ```sh
 #!/usr/bin/env bash